plotly/plotly.py/doc/python/troubleshooting.md

 $ pip uninstall plotly
 ```

+!!! note

-> Problems can also arise if you have a file named `plotly.py` in the same directory as the code you are executing.
+    Problems can also arise if you have a file named `plotly.py` in the same directory as the code you are executing.

 ### Dash Problems